Here we share our top 10 online recruitment strategies that are guaranteed to maximise your results online.

 Advertising a job online can be a reflection of your company, so protecting your employability and brand is crucial.
 By responding to every applicant within a respectable timeframe (even if it’s bad news), ensures you have taken the time to review their application and that their time and effort has not been wasted, leading to an overall better candidate experience.

 Remember, a potential applicant could one day be a client, so ensuring etiquette could prove beneficial to your business in the long term.

 73% of all applicants start their job search in Google, so advertising your job across multiple channels can maximise your exposure and significantly improve application rates.

-Use Google to find the advertising channels that candidates are most likely to go to for each job.
-Get better value from your advertising budget by using a media buyer or fixed price advertiser.
+Use Google to find the advertising channels that candidates are most likely to go to for each job, by simply searching for your role and reviewing the top results that appear.
+Get better value from your advertising budget by using a media buyer or fixed-price advertiser.
 These usually cover the largest and most popular national job boards for a single fee.